 The XBEGIN instruction signifies the start of a transaction, and provides the hardware with the address to jump to if the transaction is aborted.
 The body of the transaction then executes.
-The hardware continuously checks numerous code-dependent and code-independent conditions that can cause a transaction to abort.
-If there is no abort, the transaction is committed by the XEND.
+If no abort conditions arise, the transaction is committed by the XEND.

-Conceptually, the core on which the body of the transaction, from XBEGIN to XEND, is executing does reads and writes that are independent of those of code executing on other cores, and its own writes are not seen by other cores until after the XEND completes successfully.
-If another core executes a conflicting write or read, breaking the promise of independence, the hardware will abort the transaction, discard all of the writes it has completed, and jump to the abort label.
+Conceptually, the core on which the body of the transaction, from XBEGIN to XEND, executes does reads and writes that are independent of those from other cores, and its own writes are not seen by other cores until after the XEND completes successfully.
+If another core executes a conflicting write or read, breaking the promise of independence, the hardware will abort the transaction, discard all of the completed writes, and jump to the abort label.
 The code in the body of the transaction may also explicitly abort the transaction using the XABORT instruction.
-There are several other reasons why a transaction may be aborted, and thus the specific reason is written into RAX so that the abort handling code can decide what to do.
+The specific reason is written into RAX so the abort handling code can decide what to do.

 Beyond conflicting memory reads and writes on other cores, and the execution of the XABORT instruction, there are numerous reasons why a transaction may abort.
 These form three categories: instructions, exceptions, and resource limits.
-Within each category, there are both implementation-independent and implementationdependent items.
-One of the benefits of our emulated RTM system is to allow the testing of RTM code under different implementations to bullet-proof it.
+Within each category, there are both implementationindependent and implementation-dependent items.
+One of the benefits of our emulated RTM system is to allow the testing of RTM code under different implementations.

 Instructions: The XABORT, CPUID, and PAUSE instructions are guaranteed to abort in all implementations.
-Whether or not the following instructions may abort depends on the implementation:
+In addition, the specification indicates a very diverse set of other instruction classes may also cause aborts, depending on the specific RTM implementation.